-&lt;sup>4 Although Jiménez and Cruz Solís (2015: 48) present focus group data from young adults who expressed a range of preferences that did include positive interest for ownership in mass social interest housing estates at the far periphery, as well as preferences for renting locally, rather than remain living on site with their parents, once they married.
+&lt;sup>5 Although Jiménez and Cruz Solís (2015: 48) present focus group data from young adults who expressed a range of preferences that did include positive interest for ownership in mass social interest housing estates at the far periphery, as well as preferences for renting locally, rather than remain living on site with their parents, once they married.
 They also note interesting gender differences in such preferences.

-Fig. 4.
-Dwelling split into two or three apartments with private to second floor from common patio.
+Figure 4.
+Dwelling split into two or three apartments with private access to the second floor from common patio.
 Barrio Atenas, Bogotá.
-Not the elegant staircase but "dead space" underneath it.
+Note the elegant staircase but "dead space" underneath it.